rust-lang/book/src/ch03-03-how-functions-work.md

 languages, you can write `x = y = 6` and have both `x` and `y` have the value `6`; that is not the case in Rust.

-Expressions evaluate to something and make up most of the rest of the code that you’ll write in Rust.
-Consider a simple math operation, such as `5 + 6`, which is an expression that evaluates to the value `11`.
+Expressions evaluate to a value and make up most of the rest of the code that you’ll write in Rust.
+Consider a math operation, such as `5 + 6`, which is an expression that evaluates to the value `11`.
 Expressions can be part of
 statements: in Listing 3-1, the `6` in the statement `let y = 6;` is an expression that evaluates to the value `6`.
 Calling a function is an expression.
 Calling a macro is an expression.
 The block that we use to create